Yes, you can become a police officer with a GED. In most states and departments, the minimum qualification is a high school or GED diploma.

 Generally, law enforcement agencies will accept applicants that hold a high school or equivalent diploma provided they meet the other minimally required qualification as set by the local or state police department.

-When you apply for a job as a police officer, be sure to highlight your experiences, unique skillset, and other personal attributes to demonstrate you are a good candidate for the job, even without a college degree.
+When you apply for a job as a police officer, be sure to highlight your experiences, unique skillset, and other personal attributes to demonstrate you are a good candidate for the job, even without a college degree or a GED.

 Generally, state and local law enforcement agencies apply some flexibility provided you meet the other minimally required qualification.